Joseline Hernandez Filed Court Documents To Keep Stevie J Away From Their Daughter As The ‘Love & Hip Hop Atlanta’ Stars Battle Over Their Unborn Baby

 Stevie has another request that he’s trying to force on Joseline after their baby is born.
 He was adamant that he wanted both Joseline and the baby drug tested because Stevie believes that Joseline has been drinking and doing drugs during her pregnancy.

 Joseline responded by offering up the results of her own drug tests.
 Naturally, she passed multiple tests or she wouldn’t have released the information herself.
-Stevie J says that isn’t good enough though and he wants Joseline tested by a medical professional.
+Stevie J says that isn’t good enough, though, and he wants Joseline tested by a medical professional.
 To make things even more accurate, he says he wants his baby’s poop tested once she is born because that will tell more clearly if Joseline has been partying hard during this pregnancy.

 “Respondent has witnessed petitioner ingesting illegal drugs during the course of their relationship, specifically cocaine,” read court documents that Stevie J filed prior to Joseline trying to keep him out of the delivery room.